tytydraco/yessleep/out/Visiting_the_place_where_my_best_friend_died_was_the_worst_mistake_of_my_life.md

 The family who owned the place had brought the witch from her home in southwestern Europe.
 She served them as a medical healer.
 She started out as a friend of theirs.
 The man of the house had malicious and depraved intentions for her.
 She tried to get away from them in the night.
 At that point it was too late.
 She could not go back to her homeland since he kept her imprisoned in the subterranean part of the property.
 He forced her to cast incantations to maintain his wealth and vanquish any competition.
 Her curse on the orange trees were her form of everlasting revenge.
 Although what the documents reveal is tentative at best, I knew it to be true.

 Especially since I have seen the results of those oranges falling.
-The hex is not fiction.
+The hex is not fictional.

 I have read that real estate development will soon destroy the grove.
 What will happen to those construction workers worries me.